Best Small-Business Funding Options

 |Peer-to-peer lending||5.99%||Apply Here|

-Finally, you can try peer-to-peer lending.
+If you don’t want to deal with banks or other lending companies, you can try peer-to-peer lending.
 Peer-to-peer lending uses online platforms to connect investors and borrowers.
 With good credit, you can get low interest rates.
 With poor credit, your interest rates will be higher, but you don’t need a lengthy credit history to get funding.
 One catch?
 You can’t apply as a small business—only as an individual.
 Given that peer-to-peer lending lacks the regulations of traditional loans, this adds an element of risk for small-business owners.

 Getting a loan for your startup